pratit1997/pratit1997/README.md

 ### Boy Scout Rule

-I love open source.
-I am not a heavy maintainer of any large libraries, but I really like the boyscout rule.
-I contribute to things as I come across issues that I think other people might struggle with.
-This may be things that are overlooked by someone who is deep into the library.
-I 💕 a good onboarding readme with good example.
+I love open source software.
+I'm not a big fan of enormous libraries, but I do appreciate the boyscout rule.
+I contribute to things when I come across problems that I believe others may face.
+This might be something that someone who is deep in the library overlooks.
+I'd want to see a nice onboarding readme with examples..

  ---